semishawn/plate-game/README.md

-# PPP: Pennsylvania Plate Playoffs
+# Plate Game
-Welcome one, welcome all, to the Pennsylvania Plate Playoffs!
+Welcome one, welcome all, to Plate Game!
+A word game based off of license plate numbers.